-There are various types of Group Insurance available catering to various needs of the group which can be based on health, life cover, retirement benefits, and liability assurance as well as related to compensation liability, etc; however, the major types are enumerated below:
+There are various types that are available catering to various needs of the group which can be based on health, life cover, retirement benefits, and liability assurance as well as related to compensation liability, etc; however, the major types are enumerated below:

 - Group Health Insurance: The most common and prevalent Group Insurance covers the medical and health-related expenditure cost for a group with standardized features and a fixed sum assurance for group members (In some cases the sum assured varies based on the particular grade of employees, other features being equal).

-- Group Life Insurance: Another popular group insurance, usually provided by the employer to its employees as a life cover under which a fixed amount is paid in case the employee dies while discharging his/her duties.
+- Group Life Insurance: Usually this is provided by the employer to its employees as a life cover under which a fixed amount is paid in case the employee dies while discharging his/her duties.
 The premium is either paid by the employer or collected from employees and paid collectively by the employer to the insurance company.

-- Group Accident Cover: This type of group Insurance scheme is usually provided to cover any injury and loss of life on account of an accident during employment.
-Normally this type of group insurance premium is payable by the employer.
+- Group Accident Cover: This type of scheme is usually provided to cover any injury and loss of life on account of an accident during employment.
+Normally this type of premium is payable by the employer.

-- Group Keyman Insurance Cover: This type of group insurance is a late entrant in the group insurance types; however, its importance is ever increasing.
-Normally the key officials in certain industries such as Banking, Medical profession, legal profession take professional decisions in their day to day business affairs which can have serious financial implications if things went awry.
-As such this type of group insurance is taken by the employer to limit the financial liability of such key men while they discharge their professional responsibilities independently without the fear of financial failure.
+- Group Keyman Insurance Cover: This is a late entrant, however, its importance is ever increasing.
+Normally the key officials in certain industries such as Banking, the Medical profession, and the legal profession take professional decisions in their day-to-day business affairs which can have serious financial implications if things went awry.
+As such this type of is taken by the employer to limit the financial liability of such key men while they discharge their professional responsibilities independently without the fear of financial failure.

 Importance of Group Insurance

-- It provides medical, life benefits at an economical cost to group members.
+- It provides medical, and life benefits at an economical cost to group members.

 - It acts as a supplement for an employer to attract the right talent.
-Normally it has been observed that employees prefer companies which provide group insurance.
+Normally it has been observed that employees prefer companies that provide group insurance.

 - It helps companies to save costs as they have a larger pool and can negotiate better with Insurance companies.